-A down economy is an up time for wrongful-discharge lawsuits by employees who have been let go — and are angry about it.
+In today’s litigious workplace atmosphere, employers need to be mindful of the possibility of wrongful-discharge lawsuits from employees who have been let go — and are angry about it.

 That’s why every employer should know and understand the seven relevant legal facts about wrongful discharge: